shobhitkukreti/cortex-m3/README.md

 Unfortunately, I have not implemented kernel context switch or schedule, but the skeleton framework is there.

-Fixed some compilation issues in December 2015 which were escaped the compiler warnings/errors last year when I first started coding to explore ARM Cortex M3 devices.
+Fixed some compilation issues in December 2015 which had escaped the compiler warnings/errors last year when I first started coding to explore SW on ARM Cortex M3 devices.

 For GDB debugging: